castro-gzlz/mr-plotter/README.md

 ![example4_joint](https://github.com/user-attachments/assets/8cf140ac-1ca3-471c-b0cc-d0bb22e15ac6)

-In this example we can also see how to contextualize a planet (in this case L 98-59 d; [Demangeon et al. 2021](https://ui.adsabs.harvard.edu/abs/2021A%26A...653A..41D/abstract)) with a new color not included in the color map (left panel), and a color following the non-numerical color code (right panel; L 98-59 d was discovered by TESS).
+In this example, we can also see how to contextualize a planet (in this case L 98-59 d; [Demangeon et al. 2021](https://ui.adsabs.harvard.edu/abs/2021A%26A...653A..41D/abstract)) with a new color not included in the color map (left panel), and a color following the non-numerical color code (right panel; L 98-59 d was discovered by TESS).

 ### Example 5: Two-column plots, isodensity curves and more interior models!